geekbrownbear/ytdlp4tt/README.md

 # ytdlp4tt

+<h1>Using yt-dlp to download all your saved, liked, and shared TikTok videos</h1>

-*With TikTok potentially disappearing I wanted to download my saved vids for future reference.
-But I couldn't get some existing tools to work, so I made my own!
+**With TikTok potentially disappearing I wanted to download my saved vids for future reference.
+But I couldn't get some existing tools to work, so I made my own!**

 Be mindful!
 You might have A LOT of liked/shared videos.
 Check the files from step 2 for an estimate on how many videos you will end up with.
 10k vids ~= 40GB from my testing.